alifar76/kaas2qiime/README.md

 https://raw.githubusercontent.com/ivan-kryukov/Kegg-Htext-Parser/master/ko00001.keg

 Please save this file in same folder as ```annotate_kos.py``` and name this KEGG database file as **ko00001.keg**.
-Please note that without the ko00001.keg file, the script will not crash.
+Please note that without the ko00001.keg file, the script will crash.

 How to use
 ------